lunarmodules/Penlight/doc/manual/01-introduction.md

 Using `utils.load` should reduce the need to call the deprecated function `setfenv`, and make your Lua 5.1 code 5.2-friendly.

-Currently, the `utils` module does define a global `getfenv` and `setfenv` for Lua 5.2, based on code by Sergey Rozhenko.
-Note that these functions can fail for functions which don't access any globals. (whether it's wise to directly inject these functions into global or not, I'll leave for a later version to decide)
+The `utils` module exports `getfenv` and `setfenv` for Lua 5.2 as well, based on code by Sergey Rozhenko.
+Note that these functions can fail for functions which don't access any globals.

 ### Application Support